tom474/aladin_website/README.md

 ## Features

 - **User Authentication**: Supports customer, vendor, and shipper registration and login.
-- **Customer Dashboard**: Allows customers to browse categories, search for products, view product details, and manage their shopping cart.
-- **Vendor Dashboard**: Enables vendors to add, edit, and remove products, as well as manage customer orders.
-- **Shipper Dashboard**: Provides shippers with access to orders from their assigned distribution hub, view order details, and update order status.
 - **Account Management**: Displays user account details with modification options.
+- **Customer Pages**: Allows customers to browse categories, search for products, view product details, and manage their shopping cart.
+- **Vendor Pages**: Enables vendors to add, edit, and remove products, as well as manage customer orders.
+- **Shipper Pages**: Provides shippers with access to orders from their assigned distribution hub, view order details, and update order status.
 - **Static Information Pages**: Includes About Us, Privacy Policy, Terms of Use, Refund Policy, and Support pages.